FAQs & ADDITIONAL INFORMATION

 HOW CAN WE MEET FOR APPOINTMENTS?

-I know life can be hectic - or we can't meet for safety reasons - so I offer my clients the flexibility to meet in three ways: in-person, online or by phone.
+I know life can be hectic so I offer my clients the flexibility to meet in three ways: in-person, online or by phone.

 DO I NEED A REFERRAL?

-No - most individuals and couples don't need a referral; you can contact me directly.
+No - private individuals don't need a referral; you can contact me directly.

 WILL MY INSURANCE PAY?